alexcurtin/daux.io-sample-docs/01_AEM/02_Tar_Compaction/Tar_Compaction.md

 ## Tar Compaction

-- remove dispatcher from ELB, wait 60 seconds for traffic to stop
+- remove dispatcher from ELB, wait 60 seconds for traffic to stop; if author publish fastly version 30 for maintenance page
 - downtime publisher in nagios
 - ssh to publisher using free-ipa credentials
 - stop monit so it doesn't alert `sudo service monit stop`